Fritz Stuckenberg: Biography

 Severe illness and financial problems forced Stuckenberg nevertheless to return to his parents in "gloomy Delmenhorst" (as he writes in a letter to the Flemish dadaist Paul van Ostaijen).
 Under increasingly difficult conditions, both political and personal, he developed a constructivist and spiritualist late work.
 All of his pictures were removed from German museums (and some of them destroyed) during the Nazi purges.
-In the infamous exhibition on "Entartete Kunst" in 1937, his "Straße mit Häusern" (street with houses, 1921) was exhibited as an example of "degenerate art".
-During the Second World War he moved to the South of Germany and died there, already almost forgotten.
+In the infamous exhibition on "Entartete Kunst" in 1937, his Straße mit Häusern (street with houses, 1921) was exhibited as an example of "degenerate art".
+During the Second World War he moved to the South of Germany and died there in Füssen, already almost forgotten.
 In 1993 he was rediscovered as a part of the modern art avant-garde with a retrospective in Delmenhorst, Berlin and Neuss.
 A large part of his surviving work is now to be seen in the Städtische Galerie Delmenhorst.